martinpartin/NodeTruck/README.md

 ### NodeTruck MCU:
 - Microcontroller setup using the WeMos board (ESP8266).
 - Store credentials and configuration in `secrets.h`.
 - Requires soldering and connecting the hardware components.
+Follow the [soldering diagram](https://github.com/martinpartin/NodeTruck/blob/6b665cc0c752c294dc6a638f0e604b1d3ef2b887/docs/circuit.drawio.png) for detailed instructions.

 ### NodeTruck WebApp:
 - Configure secrets using `dotnet user-secrets` with the values from `secrets.h`.